Nickchaching/LAN-Pictionary/README.md

 # Pictionary for Windows
-This game was created as a final project for the course ICS4U1.
+This game is a re-creation of Pictionary utilizing the Java Swing GUI toolkit.

 It integrates OOP, GUI, FileIO, and Sockets concepts.